ctaymor/ctaymor-tech/content/posts/deploying-a-blog-with-hugo-travis-and-gae.md

 	rm -rf public
 ```

 The clean step will allow you to run `make clean` and remove your local generated site.
-Hugo doesn't always regenerate files properly, so you want to run against an empty public folder.

 Try running `make` from the root dir of your repo.
 You'll see that hugo generates a public dir with all your static files.